bskyprism/taproom/README.md

 # taproom

-Look at information about a
+A view (clientside app) for information about a
 [tap server](https://github.com/bluesky-social/indigo/blob/main/cmd/tap/README.md).

 This is a Cloudflare application.
 It is visible on the public internet at